-Manual scavenging, it is the most nauseating thing to do for some, while for others, it is the only way to put food in their plate every day.
-More than half a million manual scavengers across India are cleaning, carrying and disposing of everything that we flush down the toilet.
+Manual scavenging is the most nauseating thing to do for some, while for others, it is the only way to put food on their plate every day.
+More than half a million manual scavengers across India are cleaning, carrying, and disposing of everything that we flush down the toilet.

 Every year, hundreds of manual scavengers die, asphyxiated by poisonous gases.
 Media reports suggest there have been over 300 manhole-related deaths in India over the past three to four years.
 So, what good is technology if it can’t help save human lives?

-A group of engineers from Kerala understand this problem and they decided to find the solution over this problem.
-They launched a startup Generonbotics, which is attempting to end sewer deaths.
+A group of engineers from Kerala understood this problem, and they decided to find a solution to this problem.
+They launched a startup, Generonbotics, which is attempting to end sewer deaths.